imagekit-developer/imagekit-php/README.md

 Update file details such as `tags`, `customCoordinates` attributes, remove existing `AITags`, and apply [extensions](https://docs.imagekit.io/extensions/overview) using update file details API.
 This operation can only be performed only on the current version of an asset.

-Refer to the [update file details API](https://docs.imagekit.io/api-reference/media-api/update-file-details) for better understanding about the **Request & Response Structure**.
+Refer to the [update file details API](https://docs.imagekit.io/api-reference/media-api/update-file-details) for better understanding about the **request & response structure**.

 #### Example
 ```php